System Design Space

 There are contracts for synchronous APIs and asynchronous events.

-The Integration suite covers critical user journeys and degrade-mode scenarios.
+The integration suite covers critical user journeys and degraded-mode scenarios.

 Chaos experiments run according to a schedule and have an owner.

-Main anti-pattern: have only happy-path e2e tests and not test controlled failure scenarios.
+Main anti-pattern: relying only on happy-path end-to-end tests and never exercising controlled failures.

 References